timojuez/svg-polygons/README.md

 > my_drawing = svg_polygons.Canvas(500, 500)

-Now you can draw your triangles to the canvas, optioanlly specifying a border colour, fill colour, and opacity level:
+Now you can draw your triangles to the canvas, optionally specifying a border colour, fill colour, and opacity level:

 > my_drawing.polygon(triangle1, 'red', 'blue', 1.0)

 > my_drawing.polygon(triangle2, 'green', 'yellow', 0.75)

-If you want to draw a circle, specify the position of the circle and its radius, followed by the vorder colour, fill colour and opacity level:
+If you want to draw a circle, specify the position of the circle and its radius, followed by the border colour, fill colour and opacity level:

 > my_drawing.circle((250, 250), 20, 'black', 'black', 0.5)